tsbohc/tsbohc.github.io/p/1651261351/raw.md

 The existing dictionaries of Toki Pona could benefit from the findings of this research.
 This data can also be used as an aid in teaching the language to new speakers.

-The Vector Space Model of Toki Pona can find further use in information retrieval, topic modelling, text prediction, sentiment analysis, and many other areas.
+The vector space model of Toki Pona developed in the course of this research can find further use in machine translation, topic modelling, text prediction, sentiment analysis, and many other areas.

 **Personal reasons.**